Hefei–Fuzhou high-speed railway

 Hefei–Fuzhou high-speed railway (合福高速铁路 (合福高速鐵路, Héfú Gāosù Tiělù)), is a dual-track, electrified, passenger-dedicated, high-speed rail line between Hefei and Fuzhou, the provincial capitals of Anhui and Fujian, respectively.
 It has a total length of 813 km and runs through Anhui, Jiangxi and Fujian province.
 Construction began on April 27, 2010 and the line was opened on 28 June 2015.
 The total cost of the line was about ¥109.8 billion.
 On this line, trains can reach top speeds of 300 km/h, reducing the travel time by rail from Hefei to Fuzhou from fourteen to four hours.
 The railway is part of the future Beijing–Taipei high-speed rail corridor.

 Cities and towns along the route include Changlinhe, Chaohu, Wuwei, Tongling, Nanling, Jingxian, Jingde, Jixi and Huangshan in Anhui, Wuyuan and Shangrao in Jiangxi, and Wuyishan, Jian'ou, Gutian, Nanping and Minqing in Fujian.

 The Hefu passenger-dedicated line (PDL) constitutes a portion of the proposed Beijing–Taipei high-speed rail corridor, which would tunnel under the Taiwan Strait from Fuzhou to the island of Taiwan.
 The northern section of this project is being built as the section of the Beijing-Shanghai HSR from Beijing to Bengbu.
 From Bengbu, a high-speed rail spur (opened on 2012-10-16), extends to Hefei, supporting 4 hour travel time from Beijing South railway station to Hefei.
 The Hefu PDL would then extend the line from Hefei to Fuzhou on the western shores of the Taiwan Strait.
-Political differences between mainland China and Taiwan complicate plans to extend the line by tunnel to Taipei.
+Political differences between the People's Republic of China (which controls mainland China) and the Republic of China (which controls Taiwan) complicate plans to extend the line by tunnel to Taipei; these plans were nonetheless drawn up unilaterally by the PRC, without ROC participation.